Tagging guide: implementation

 OneCall tagging with HTTP POST request method

 With OneCall tagging, you can call all the formats of a given page in a single call, rather than each format separately.
-OneCall tags use the HTTP POST request method rather than HTTP GET: information is sent in the request body and the response is a JSON object which contains a list of insertion URLs per tagId
+OneCall tags use the HTTP POST request method rather than HTTP GET: information is sent in the request body and the response is a JSON object which contains a list of insertion URLs per tagId.

-function as explained in section “Rendering a format” below.
+In order to call a format with a specific tagId, you must call the sas.render() function as explained in section “Rendering a format” below.

 Note that the OneCall tag using the HTTP POST request method also allows you to do multiple OneCalls on the same page with none of them overwriting each other.
-The OneCall tag using the HTTP POST request method uses an array "formats"
+The OneCall tag using the HTTP POST request method uses an array "formats" of format objects in the sas.call function:

-Property | Data type | Description |
+| Property | Data type | Description |

 currency |